bogzbonny/yeehaw/_TODO.md

     favour of specifically removing the priorities by the element id of the element being destroyed or replaced
      - is this still an issue?

+10. introduce errors, remove all unwraps

+10. vertical tabs (like brave)

 10. When the keyboard is matching an event combo provided to it, it should be recording a partial match (and a suggested maximum wait time to recheck for